freerafiki/PlenopticToolbox2.0/README.md

 The Google Drive folder contains real images taken with Raytrix Cameras (R29 and R42) and Synthetic Images (generated with Blender) along with the corresponding calibration or configuration file needed to work on the images.

 ## Code
-Inside the python folder there are all information regarding the code structure and how to use it.
-Code is developed in Python.
+Inside the python folder there are all information regarding the code structure and how to use it, with some sample that can be used as a reference.
+Code is developed in Python with some parts connected to C via Cython.
 The code is completely open source and can be integrated and further developed for research projects.